Smriti055/MoseWorks/README.md

 **Moseworks Website**

-This project implements a responsive webiste section using React, Tailwind CSS, and Framer Motion for smooth animations.
+This project implements a responsive website section using React, Tailwind CSS, and Framer Motion for smooth animations.
 The section is fully optimized for mobile, tablet, and desktop screens.

 🛠 Tech Stack